labsquare/cutevariant/docs/docs/tutorials/basic-tutorial.md

 ## Create a new project
 After cutevariant is launched, click on :material-database-plus: new project on the upper toolbar and follow the instructions from the wizard.
+You will import the VCF file with the ped file describing affected and non affected samples.
 Depending of the size of the file, it can take several minutes to be imported into sqlite database.
 But keep in mind, this step is performed only once.
 After the database creation, you can open the sqlite file directly with the :material-database-import: open project button.

 ![Create new project](../../images/wizard.gif)